srose99/frameworks_and_languages_module/docs/assignment_report.md

 * Freecycle-Inc have an existing working prototype for their FreeCycle platform with tests.
 * The business executives can see the existing prototype 'working'.
 They want to continue to expand the existing solution `./example_server/` `./example_client/` into a full commercial product.
-* As a "Software Engineer" You are to create a "Technical Report" for the business leadership
+* As a "Software Engineer" You are to create a "Technical Report" for the business leadership.
-* Your role is to advise and justify why the business should abandon/rewrite the existing solution and use a variety of frameworks.
 * You have explored/created/used a range of frameworks by creating example implementations (This is what you produced for Assignment 1)
 * Your report should
     * Explain why the current prototype `./example_server/` `./example_client/` (without frameworks) should not be used as the foundation for future enhancements.